 The role of bone formation and bone turnover is a complex process that can at times, be quite difficult to understand, and many nutrients, cells and hormones are involved.
 Simply put, from a hormonal perspective, Oestrogen slows down the process as to which cells, called Osteoclasts, break down the tissue in bone.
 Progesterone, on the other hand, has been shown to stimulate cells called Osteoblasts which aid in building the tissue that forms bones.
 So, both hormones have a positive influence on bone density and therefore, osteoporosis prevention.
 (8,9)

 The health of our bones is determined by our dietary and lifestyle habits from childhood through to adolescents and beyond.
-If you’re over 50 and are concerned about your bone health and future osteoporosis, please speak to one of our doctors to discuss the option of bioidentical hormones.
+If you’re over 50 and are concerned about your bone health and future osteoporosis, please speak to one of our doctors.

 - Zoen T, Ozisik L, Basaran N. An Overview and management of Osteoporosis.
 Eur J Rheumatol.
 2017 4(1): 46-56